IBM/watson-nao-robot/README.md

 * Click to choose a file, navigate to `workspace.json` document and select `Import`

-* Click on `Watson Conversation` at the top to go back to workspace
+* Click on `Watson Assistant` at the top to go back to workspace

 * Find the `Workspace ID` by clicking on the context menu (three vertical dots) of the new workspace and select `View details`.